le-petit-prince/dstahlke-gnuplot-iostream-wiki/BasicUsage.markdown

 To send using non-temporary files:
 	gp << "plot" << gp.file1d(data, "filename.dat") << "with points\n";

-You can data in binary format rather than text, and this is probably a bit more efficient:
+You can send data in binary format rather than text, and this is probably a bit more efficient:
 	gp << "plot" << gp.binFile1d(data, "record") << "with points\n";

 # Quick example